Fulfillment Center or Warehouse? Choose the Right One for Your Business

 What are Fulfillment Centers?
 When are they needed?

-In terms of operations, fulfilment centres work towards the entire order fulfilment process.
-Order fulfilment refers to the process starting from the sale of a product, until the post-delivery experience of the customer.
+In terms of operations, fulfillment centers work towards the entire order fulfilment process.
+Order fulfillment refers to the process starting from the sale of a product until the post-delivery experience of the customer.
 It covers all the essential aspects, such as receiving, processing, and delivering orders.
 After a buyer completes a purchase on an eCommerce store, inventory is picked, boxes are packed and then labelled to be shipped to the buyer’s residence.

-Fulfilment centers are always working around the clock to process, pack, and ship orders to customers.
+Fulfillment centers are always working around the clock to process, pack, and ship orders to customers.
 Besides, they receive shipments of inventory, have people picking items, packing up boxes, and labelling shipments and orders, ship out fulfilled orders and handle returns.
-Because of that, fulfilment centers are equipped with the best technology for processing orders, managing inventory, organizing transportation, and similar tasks.
+Because of that, fulfillment centers are equipped with the best technology for processing orders, managing inventory, organizing transportation, and similar tasks.

 Why do you need a Fulfillment Center for your Business?

 A fulfilment company typically ties up with multiple shipping carriers.
-Since a fulfilment center operates to fulfil direct-to-consumer orders as soon as they are placed, they need shipping carriers to pick up shipments at least daily.
-It ensures orders are delivered to consumers in time and faster as promised.
+Since a fulfillment center operates to fulfil direct-to-consumer orders as soon as they are placed, they need shipping carriers to pick up shipments at least daily.
+It ensures orders are delivered to consumers on time and faster than promised.

 Enhanced Focus on Core Business Operations

-Taking the time spent on order fulfilment, focusing on marketing, customer service, and product management instead can help eCommerce businesses be more strategic and less operational.
+Taking the time spent on order fulfillment, focusing on marketing, customer service, and product management instead, can help eCommerce businesses be more strategic and less operational.

 Automated Warehousing and Order Fulfillment

-New age fulfilment companies keep technology at the centre of their fulfilment services.
-It means that every step of the fulfilment process is automatically documented in real-time for eCommerce businesses to know the status of their inventory and each order in the fulfilment centre without having to be there.
+New-age fulfilment companies keep technology at the center of their fulfillment services.
+It means that every step of the fulfilment process is automatically documented in real-time for eCommerce businesses to know the status of their inventory and each order in the fulfilment center without having to be there.

 Improved Scalability of Your Business

 With 2,000 items sold and 5,000 already booked for February, are you overwhelmed?
 No doubt your business is growing, but when mismanaged, this growth can turn against you.
-Mismanagement will take place when you are handling the entire order fulfilment process on your own.
-This increasing order volume, if mishandled can result in poor performance of your business.
-Fulfilment centers have all the necessary resources to accommodate any change in order volume, allowing you to scale up your business at your own pace.
+Mismanagement will take place when you are handling the entire order fulfillment process on your own.
+This increasing order volume, if mishandled, can result in poor performance of your business.
+Fulfillment centers have all the necessary resources to accommodate any change in order volume, allowing you to scale up your business at your own pace.